CLEF. Crowdsourcing Linked Entities via web Form

 - Free text (Literal): short texts (e.g. a title).
 When this value is selected, a checkbox appears on the bottom of the box, asking whether to use this value as primary label.
 At least one free text field must be included in the template and at most one free text field must be flagged as primary label to associate a title to the record.

-- Location (from geonames): the final field will provide autocompletion suggestions from geonames, a specialised service for administrative and geographical locations.
+- Location (from geonames): the final field provides autocompletion suggestions from geonames, a specialised service for administrative and geographical locations.
 Like with Entity URI, when this value is selected, a checkbox appears on the bottom of the box, and this field can be used as filter in the Explore page.

 - URL: to record URLs of web resources (e.g. an online video or a blog post).
 In the final form you will be asked if a copy of the website should be preserved in the long term.
 While you cannot store external documents in CLEF, CLEF sends a request to the Internet archive Wayback machine to store a copy of your favourite webpages.